AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 - [ ] Explain the relationship between a class and an object
 - [ ] Identify different constructor signatures and create objects using them
 - [ ] Use variables to represent object references
+	- [ ] I will be able to write more complex programs using classes and objects

 The next two concepts will be used in most of your programs moving forward.
 Read through **constructor** and **toString()** below.

 ## 5.2 - Constructors

+- [ ] Understand the concept of class constructors.
+- [ ] Write your own class constructors for a PhraseSolverGame program.
+- [ ] Examine call by value and reference with regard to class constructors.
+	- [ ] I will be able to write a program that utilizes constructors

 A **constructor** in <mark>Java is a special method that is used to initialize objects</mark>.
 The constructor is called when an object of a class is created.
 It can be used to set the initial values for object attributes/variable names<sup>1</sup>.
 It is possible to write two or more constructors within a program.
 The difference between the constructors are the *parameters* that are defined within the constructor itself.
 This is known as constructor **overloading**.